PARS FRACTURES

 Stress, Structural Forces, and Pars Interarticularis

+The bottom two vertebrae of the spine (L4-S1) face down like a sled on a ski slope, and they bear the whole weight of the spine above them.
+The inferior facets, sometimes known as “door stoppers,” are a buttress that keeps the lower vertebra from slipping down.
 The bony pars interarticularis connects these “doorstops” to the higher structures (pedicles).
 As you can expect, these structures do not do well with a great deal of stress, particularly when impact occurs.
 Contact sports, leaping, and particularly extension can cause overload forces (bending backward).
 The tiny bony structures (cortical bone and trabecula) that make up the pars interarticularis might become stressed and fractured as a result of this strain.

 Questions and Answers

-What is a Pars Fracture?
+What constitutes a Pars Fracture?

 What Causes a Pars Fracture?